jautero/HopperBot/README.md

 # HopperBot
-HopperBot is a chatbot that remembers everything you say and uses that to build understanding.
+HopperBot is a chatbot that can be programmed with simple sentences.
 It is named after Admiral Grace Hopper.